decent-labs/topaz/README.md

 1. **Configure your dev environment.**

-    This project uses golang modules, so simple building or running the project(s) will download and install the correct version of dependencies, based on `go.mod` and `go.sum`.
+    This project uses golang modules, so simply building or running the project(s) will download and install the correct version of dependencies, based on `go.mod` and `go.sum`.